ghildreth/Tiny/README.md

+TO WHOM IT MAY CONERN;
+I had a Git issue, this is a new REPO to display my working code.
+I had to nuke my old repo and i transfered the working files to here.

 # TinyApp Project

 TinyApp is a fulll stack web application built with Node and Express that allows users to shortern long URLs (a la bit.ly).